Home » Therapeutic Boarding Schools in Connecticut

 Every child begins by establishing a relationship with an adult mentor.
 Strenuous activities and daily chores foster a solid work ethic and countless other attractive character qualities.
 Then, framed by a relationship with a mentor, the teen can tackle the destructive choices that had caused the need for intervention.
 Boys ranches also usually provide individual and group counseling to improve attitudes and behaviors.

 Boys ranches usually provide a fully accredited education that also uses independent study courses.
 All credits received transfer easily to any other school.
 The self-paced nature of the coursework suits our students well, making it possible for them to learn in the way they find best and catch up on any missed credits.
-Boys ranch believe the discipline of hard work and care for animals can play a key part in any productive education, and they communicate this in the classroom.
+Each boys ranch staff member believes that the discipline of hard work and care for animals can play a key part in any productive education, and they communicate this in the classroom.
 In addition, vocational training topics can include automotive, construction, culinary, life skills, and ranching.

 Genuine family restoration takes place only with the total commitment of parents.
 Parents are usually invited to attend family workshops for coaching, family therapy and to visit their teen at our facility.
 We support frequent contact between parents and teens using tools such as letter writing, which strengthens communication and strengthens relationships without the emotional charge of face-to-face contact.

-A Boys Ranch is a Christ-centered program that guides adolescents to find their place in life.
+Boys ranches are programs that guide adolescents to find their place in life.
 Through mentorship, therapy, hard work and plenty of play, we teach values and character traits that will serve your child into adulthood.
 Please think about looking beyond Connecticut to see how boys ranches can bring restoration to your family.
 To learn more, we invite you to explore our website, then contact one of the boys ranches today.

 Thank you for taking a minute to learn about boys ranches and how they are similar to, but less costly than, therapeutic boarding schools in Connecticut, though we are not located Connecticut.